brandenbyers/brandenbyers/_posts/2019-02-24-pcb-design-with-kicad.md

 layout:     post
 title:      "Beginner PCB Design with KiCad"
 date:       2019-02-24 12:59:00
 summary:    Designing a PCB is easier than I once thought.
-Here is an outline for the video guide that I followed to successfully design my first PCB order.
+Here is an outline of the video guide that I followed to successfully design my first PCB.
 categories: electronics
 ---